-NeuroDating and Connection
+NeuroDating & Connection

 Our Story

-NeuroDating & Connection was born when we saw, first-hand, how two neurodiverse young adults we were emotionally supporting at a neurotypical Speed Dating event, left feeling disappointed and doubted themselves.
+Two neurodiverse young adults we were supporting attended a neurotypical speed dating event — and left feeling disappointed and questioning themselves.

 Monica Garcia, M.Ed